Ten Great Foreign-Language Films That Should Be In

 restored until the director’s son Marcel Ophuls objected by not being consulted

 and had the “restoration” (in what is now old HD) halted.
-It is time for its revival and in an HD
+UPDATE: Criterion has issued a Blu-ray and

 Love Film (aka Szerelmesfilm/1970) –Istvan Szabo’s starkly honest film about